diegoalvis/protobuf-talk-2023/slides.md

 <div v-click>

-- Efficient serialization: Smaller message size and faster* parsing compared to JSON or XML
+- Efficient serialization: Smaller message size and faster parsing compared to JSON or XML
-- Language-agnostic: Protobuf supports multiple programming languages
+- Language-agnostic: gRPC supports multiple programming languages
 - Versioning and backward compatibility: Easy to evolve and modify data schemas without breaking existing clients
 - Auto-generated code: Protobuf schemas can be used to generate code for serialization and deserialization
 <br><br>